openbmc/openbmc/meta-raspberrypi/docs/contributing.md

     git send-email --to yocto@lists.yoctoproject.org <generated patch>

+When patches are sent through the mailing list, the maintainer will include them in a GitHub pull request that will take the patches through the CI workflows.
+This process happens periodically.

 ## GitHub issues

 In order to manage and track the layer issues more efficiently, the